-To make sure your server is up and running, select Remote Host tool window appears on the right of the PyCharm window:in the main menu, and the
+You can easily make sure your server is up and running.
+Just choose the command Remote Hosts tool window appears at the right edge of the PyCharm's frame:on the main menu, and the

 Next, let's perform some actions, and see what happens.

-src and choose from the context menu.
-We now have the entire directory uploaded to the server:
+menu.
+Wow!
+We have the entire directory uploaded to the server: